Pincer-org/Pincer/docs/interactions.rst

     @command
     async def some_command(self, ctx: MessageContext):
-        ctx.send("Hello world!") # Sends hello world as the response to the interaction return # No response will be sent now that the interaction has been completed
+        await ctx.send("Hello world!") # Sends hello world as the response to the interaction return # No response will be sent now that the interaction has been completed

     @command